 You have to do the work and the results can vary.
-However, I’m confident this is the closest to a tried and true plan to follow to creating one of the best Shopify stores.
+However, I’m confident this is the closest to a tried and true plan to follow to create one of the best Shopify stores.

-The one thing that can rocket your store past the finish line of maximum sales is the Shoptimized™ theme.
+The one thing that can sky-rocket your store past the finish line of maximum sales is the Shoptimized™ theme.
 Almost all of the steps we talk about in this article have already been implemented in our theme.

 Stop leaving money on the table and letting customers slip between your fingers and get this best converting Shopify theme today.